nuxl0x/soul_reaper/README.md

 >
 > **Field of Torment**
 > Allows you to release your energy in a radius around you, damaging surrounding entities and manipulating their souls to either light them on fire, freeze them in ice, or electrocute them.
->
-> **Soul Manipulation**
-> You are able to control an entity by grabbing onto their soul, giving you the ability to move them around telekinetically.
->
-> **Grim Protest**
-> Using your soul energy, you are able to generate a large surge that will knock entites away from you.

 ### Abilities (Page 2):
 > **Grim Punch**